clumsycomputer/clumsy-math/scripts/generateReadme/README.template.md

 # clumsy-math

-a little library of helpful math utensils 🙂
+a math library for the clumsy and curious 🙂

 ## installation